szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This improves this item in the following ways:

 - Both upgraded and non-upgraded versions now protect against critical hits, essentially giving a Thief access to critical hit protection without requiring fighter levels.
-- Single-classed thieves gain +1 THAC0 and Damage (for balance and to promote specialization) in the upgraded version
+- Single-classed thieves gain +1 THAC0 and Damage in the non-upgraded version, doubled in the upgraded version.

 ### Make Star-Strewn Boots better and favor Inquisitors too (1654) (BGEE BG2EE EET)